contexthub/wayfinder-vault-push/README.md

 `-----END RSA PRIVATE KEY-----`

 3. Paste the text you got from the certificate.pem into the appropriate certificate box (either sandbox/development or production).
 You can verify that you have created the correct keys and certs by the presence of the phrase `Apple Development IOS Push Services` for sandbox and `Apple Production IOS Push Services` for production.
 4. Now it's as easy as writing a context rule to send a push notification any time there is a "beacon_in" event.
-Go to "Contexts" in the ContextHub developer portal, click on the "beacon_in" event you created in "WayFinder with Vault", and put in the following line of code (replacing the "true" from earlier): `push.sendToTags("testing", "You have entered the range of a beacon")`.
+Go to "Contexts" in the ContextHub developer portal, click on the "beacon_in" event you created in "WayFinder with Vault", and put in the following line of code (replacing the "true" from earlier): `push.sendToTags("device-wayfinder", "You have entered the range of a beacon")`.
 Then click save.
 5. Lastly, we'll write the rule to send a push when a "beacon_out" event is sent, but only from the 3rd beacon.
 In the "beacon_out" context, paste in the following code:
 `if (event.data.beacon.minor == "3") {
-    push.sendToTags("testing", "You have left the range of beacon 3") }`
+    push.sendToTags("device-wayfinder", "You have left the range of beacon 3") }`

 This code looks inside the event object generated from the beacon_out event to see what minor value was present.
 Look at the documentation for each of the objects to read more about what you can do within a context.